Bacon Asparagus Pasta is a very simple pasta recipe with great flavors!

 - Two minutes before the pasta is done add the asparagus tips.

 Finish Asparagus sauce

-- Into the softened asparagus stir Parmesan cheese and 2 tablespoons of pasta cooking water to create a light but creamy sauce to coat the pasta.
+- Into the softened asparagus stir Parmigiano Reggiano cheese and 2 tablespoons of pasta cooking water to create a light but creamy sauce to coat the pasta.